 By default the rack console (local console) is attached to the Management Unit.
-When you switch over the console switch (see section "Access via the local console" on page 44), you can reach BIOS and GRUB from the HNC or SU x86 via the local console
+When you switch over the console switch (see section "Access via the local console"), you can reach BIOS and GRUB from the HNC or SU x86 via the local console.